 Student hosts are required to sign a form stating they will not, among other things, provide alcohol to recruits take them to a casino or provide strippers.

-News 8's sister station, WISC-TV has filed an open records request to see the student host form signed by Jacobs, but the university has said to make that public would be a violation of NCAA rules.
+News 3 has filed an open records request to see the student host form signed by Jacobs, but the university has said to make that public would be a violation of NCAA rules.
 Further requests of hotel receipts, travel receipts, the itinerary and conversations between Athletics Department officials in the wake of the Cizauskas crime were denied by the university on the same basis.

-In an interview last Thursday with Doherty, he would not disclose whether McNamara or members of the track team had been disciplined for their roles that recruiting weekend, stating that it would be a violation of NCAA rules.
+In an interview last Thursday with Doherty, he would not disclose whether any football players other than Jacobs or members of the track team had been disciplined for their roles that recruiting weekend, stating that it would be a violation of NCAA rules.
 He would also not disclose whether those violations would be reported to the Big Ten.

 Still, Doherty said the Athletics Department and its respective teams are committed to educating its athletes about alcohol abuse and sexual assault.